-You might also like to try Jigsaw Live Chat, to talk to the online team via webchat about what is going on for you and different ways to manage it.
+You might also like to try Jigsaw Live Chat.
+Talk to our online team via webchat about what is going on for you and different ways to manage it.

 Write it all down

 This might seem daunting, but your problems will seem a lot less overwhelming when they’re all out on the page.
 You can keep a journal, or burn the pages afterwards if you really want to.

 Break things down into manageable chunks

 Maybe your room has been in a mess for months and it just seems too much to manage.
 If you get a to-do list and write ‘clean room’, it’ll be too daunting to even start.
 Instead, start with something manageable, like ‘do washing’, or ‘de-clutter desk’.

 Achieving a simple task (and ticking it off the to-do list) gives us a little boost.
 This often reduces our stress and motivates us to tackle another manageable task.
 Before we know it, what once seemed like a task too big to start, is done.